The Best 2 Week Russia Itinerary: What To See & Do In Russia

 - Kolomenskoye: Located 12km from Moscow, this complex consists of many buildings representing different eras of traditional Russian architecture; the White Column of Kolomenskoye, the Wooden Palace, Church of John the Baptist, Church of Our Lady of Kazan, etc. This trip takes half of a day.

 - Moscow Metro: 212 stations with a total route length of 360km; it is the sixth-longest metro system in the world.
 But it is not just the size that is most impressive – it is also about its beauty.
 Some stations look like palaces.
 The most spectacular stations are Komsomolskaya, Kievskaya, Novoslobodskaya, and Ploshchad’ Revolyutsii.
 The best time to explore the Moscow metro is Saturday and Sunday morning.

 Distance from Moscow 825km takes 11 hours to get by night train.

-The city is becoming a new tourist attraction in Russia, in the last years, its infrastructure was improved significantly with FIFA World Cup games taking place here the city got a new stadium, and even a new metro, though it’s quite small and has only ten stations.
+The city is becoming a new tourist attraction in Russia; in the last years, its infrastructure was improved significantly with FIFA World Cup games taking place here, the city got a new stadium and even a new metro.
+However, it’s relatively small and has only ten stations.

-Kazan has the largest Muslim population is Russia, an interesting place to come, a unique mix of European and Asian traditions and culture.
-Due to recent significant sports events many hostels and budget hotels were recently opened in the city.
+Kazan has the largest Muslim population in Russia, an interesting place to come, a unique mix of European and Asian traditions and culture.
+Due to recent significant sports events, many hostels and budget hotels were recently opened in the city.